NetDocuments-Archive/ad-join-cookbook/README.md

 ## Tested OS's

 - Windows 2012R2
 - Ubuntu 14.04 (experimental)
 - Ubuntu 16.04 (experimental)

 ## Usage

 This cookbook is a library cookbook and is intended to be used by your own wrapper cookbook.
-See the [recipes directory](./recipes) for examples.
+See the [test/cookbooks directory](./test/cookbooks) for examples.
+While the examples show running a separate cookbook for windows and linux, this isn't required.
+It is possible for one wrapper cookbook to manage both windows and linux hosts.

 ### Actions